stefan-hoeck/idris2-ref1/README.md

 this function type and wrap it up in a new data constructor.
 That's the `State` monad.
 And just like `IO a` is a monadic wrapper for `PrimIO a`, `State s a` is a wrapper for `s -> (s,a)`.
-Note also, how the code above with its `let`-bindings and pattern matches on pairs, resembles the `PrimIO` code we wrote above.
+Note also, how the code with its `let`-bindings and pattern matches on pairs, resembles the `PrimIO` code we wrote further above.
 That's no
 coincidence: Both describe pure, stateful computations after all.

 Now, I'm not going to look at the state monad in detail, but I'll